scubaninja/golang-beginner-hack/docs/Congratulations.md

 If you are really stuck for something to do, or you want to take this forward, then why not try the following:

-* Implement API paging, limit the max output size and includein the results a link to the next 'page'
+* Implement API paging, limit the max output size and include in the results a link to the next 'page'
 * Change the backend for MongoDB - this can be on Azure (CosmodDB) or locally using the Docker image